neo4j-graphacademy/llm-chatbot-python/README.md

-= EcoToxFred - Dialogues with a Knowledge Keeper
+# EcoToxFred - Dialogues with a Knowledge Keeper

 Here, we present EcoToxFred, a Neo4j-backed Chatbot with whom you can discuss environmental monitoring data collected in a large knowledge graph and stored in a Neo4j Graph Database.

-*EcoToxFred is a prototype* that demonstrates how domain-specific knowledge can be combined with LLMs to facilitate the interaction of researchers, stakeholders, or general users with the knowledge.
+**EcoToxFred is a prototype** that demonstrates how domain-specific knowledge can be combined with LLMs to facilitate the interaction of researchers, stakeholders, or general users with the knowledge.

 <p><img align="left" width="100" src="figures/assistant.png" />
 EcoToxFred can answer questions about chemicals and their measured concentrations in European surface waters like rivers and lakes.